-The following summarizes hydrologic monitoring activities during Fourth Quarter 2012 related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during Third Quarter 2015, related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 3.2 billion gallons of groundwater (9735 acre feet) have been pumped from the Hay Ranch North and South Production wells through December 12, 2012.
-Approximately 2849 acre feet of groundwater were pumped from the Hay Ranch wells from January 1, 2012 through December 12, 2012.
-The cumulative total of pumped groundwater from 2009 through 2012 complies with the April 1, 2011 Inyo County Water Department Addendum's allotment for the Hay Ranch Conditional Use Permit. - During Fourth Quarter 2012, monthly groundwater and surface water data were collected from 30 monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Fourth Quarter 2012 groundwater monitoring data, the Little Lake Ranch North Well's groundwater level exceeded its Trigger Level in October, November, and December by 0.20, 0.17, and 0.08 feet, respectively. - No other wells exceeded their Trigger Levels during the fourth quarter; and no Maximum Acceptable Drawdowns, as set in ICWD's April 1, 2011 addendum, were exceeded. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
+A total of approximately 5.02 billion gallons of groundwater (15,417 acre-feet) have been pumped from the Hay Ranch North and South production wells through September 16, 2015.
+Approximately 404 acre-feet of groundwater were pumped from the Hay Ranch wells from June 17 to September 16, 2015.
+The cumulative total of pumped groundwater from 2009 through 2015 complies with Inyo County Water Department's (ICWD) allotment for the Hay Ranch Conditional Use Permit. - During Third Quarter 2015, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Third Quarter 2015 groundwater monitoring data and using the June 27, 2014 ICWD revised Maximum Allowable Pumping amounts and Trigger Levels, the Trigger Level at Little Lake Ranch (LLR) North was measured 0.04 feet below its Trigger Level on September 17, 2015.
+There were no other Trigger Levels exceeded in project wells during the third quarter and none of the Maximum Acceptable Drawdown levels were exceeded. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids.
-None of these samples exceeded "Threshold Requiring Action" levels. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and Total Dissolved Solid data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - Phase 3: Model Recalibration and Redefinition of Pumping Rates and Durations occurred from September 2010 to April 2011, and based on results from the recalibrated groundwater model, ICWD set new project pumping rates, pumping duration and groundwater Triggers Levels and Maximum Acceptable Drawdowns for project monitoring points in an addendum dated April 1, 2011. - Monthly data transmittal, including groundwater and surface water hydrographs, occurred between TEAM and ICWD.
+None of these samples exceeded "Threshold Requiring Action" levels. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and Total Dissolved Solid data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
 Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org